Skip to menu Skip to content

 • I know more about what consent means.

-• I know more about how power can influence consent
+• I know more about how power can influence giving consent.

 • I feel more confident practising consent.